MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * In different regions

 ### PrivateLink
-* A method for exposing a service to many consumers without the need to peer networks or expose the service to the public internet.
+* A method for exposing a service (e.g. an EC2 instance) inside a VPC to many consumers without the need to peer networks or expose the service to the public internet.
 * Can be consumed from the customer's own AWS account or from other accounts.
 * The service being exposed must be connected to either a network load balancer or a gateway load balancer.
 * The consumer application must be connected to an ENI.